soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 * In Git, a tag is hidden away, similar to a branch but by default isn't pulled, and you can only interact with tags using voodoo magic

 I guess this is because there's no concept of `/trunk` in Git, so there's no where to place a `/tags`.

+===Conclusion===

+Git seems great if you want to spend most of your time acting as a version control repository administrator, and you want lots of powerful functionality.

+The critical concept (a commit being either a changeset or a repository snapshot) does not preclude a version control system from being centralised or distributed, so why isn't there a distributed version control system based around changesets?

 [[Category:Git]]
 [[Category:Subversion]]